 - 1.5 pounds flank steak or thinly sliced top round steak

-- Marinade your steak in a large ziplock bag for at least 30 minutes before cooking.
+- Marinate your steak in a large Ziploc bag for at least 30 minutes before cooking.

 - Preheat your oven to 350